Tomb Raider Wanderlust Interview

 So, tell us a little about yourself.

-I'm Stella and I live in upstate New York, about 100 miles north of New York City.
+I live in upstate New York, about 100 miles north of New York City.
 I'm in my 40's and married, with a soon-to-be 21-year-old son.
 I run several walkthrough sites.
 You may be familiar with Stella's Tomb Raider site, though I also have guides for LEGO Indiana Jones and Space Colony.
 I'm addicted to social media in its myriad forms, and I struggle against my couch-potato nature every blessed day.

 When and how did you learn about the Tomb Raider series?